EUDR

 TradeAware

-TradeAware is an end-to-end compliance platform for the EU Deforestation Regulation (EUDR), utilizing AI-powered satellite data, legal verification, and system integration to assess deforestation risks, streamline due-diligence workflows, and enhance supply chain transparency.
-It targets brands, retailers, and suppliers across various tiers, including SMEs, with support for shared data entry among value chain actors.
-Key strengths include risk visualization, hotspot identification, and handling of quantitative, qualitative, and verification data related to supplier practices, human rights, and biodiversity.
+TradeAware is an end-to-end compliance platform for the EU Deforestation Regulation (EUDR), utilizing AI-powered satellite data, legal verification, and system integrations to assess deforestation risk, streamline due-diligence workflows, and enhance supply chain transparency.
+It targets brands, retailers, and suppliers across product segments like apparel, furniture, and textiles, with SME adaptations and support for multi-tier value chain actors via SaaS, APIs, and bulk data methods.
+Key strengths include risk visualization, biodiversity/land-use impact tracking, and a free test version.

 AI-generated from all supplier submitted data.